Chemistry

 Difference Between Weak Acid and Dilute Acid

-What Is The Difference Between Weak Acid and Dilute Acid
+Definition of Weak Acid and Dilute Acid

 Weak Acid

-An acid that dissociates or ionizes with water only partially, creating solutions with lower concentrations of hydrogen Ions (H+).
+An acid that dissociates or ionizes with water only partially, creating solutions with lower concentration of hydrogen Ions (H+).
 Unlike strong acids that fully dissociate in water, weak acids exist in a state of equilibrium between their molecular form and their ionized form.
 This equilibrium is established through a reversible reaction.

 Weak Acid